President-Elect Obama Picks Green Team

 SHOGREN: After eight years of complaining about the Bush administration's failure to reduce greenhouse gas emissions, environmental activists were elated by the announcements.

-Ms. EILEEN CLAUSSEN (President, Pew Center on Global Climate Change): Many of us who are interested in the climate issue are really heartened by this set of selections, because I think it really means that we're going to move forward.
+EILEEN CLAUSSEN: Many of us who are interested in the climate issue are really heartened by this set of selections, because I think it really means that we're going to move forward.

 SHOGREN: Eileen Claussen heads the Pew Center on Climate Change.
 She was particularly impressed by Mr. Obama's decision to nominate Steven Chu as energy secretary.